 Any given week, we might hear from a family in Hancock County who has an immediate need of a simple-decent place to live.
-We hope to be able to better address that need by building multiple homes each year, but at present we are only able to build one home per year.
-We have qualified and selected our 19th Partner Family, and look forward to bringing volunteers onto that project in the late summer or early fall of 2017.
-Please check back here for more information.
+We hope to be able to better address that need by building multiple homes each year, but at present we are only able to build one home a year or every two years.
+We have qualified and selected our 20th Partner for our build in Blue Hill, and look forward to seeing you on site when it is safe to do so again!
+[Details to follow.]

 Please consider partnering with us on this project through a donation of in-kind goods or materials.

 HFHI SAFETY TRAINING: While we were waiting for our current build to gear-up, staff have been focusing on safety and continuing education work.
 Our affiliate recently organized and attended a Competent Person Safety Training [CPST] down at the Portland Habitat affiliate.
 The CPST initiative was developed by Habitat International in late 2013 and is lead by specially trained Habitat RV Care-A-Vanners–providing in-depth safety training for individuals designated as the affiliate’s “Competent Person” as defined by the Federal Occupational Safety and Health Administration (OSHA).
 Two staffers attended the multi-day training which covered the topics of stairways, ladders, scaffolds, electrical, trenching/excavation, and fall protection.